derm1k43l/ft_transcendence/README.md

 - Invite friends to play games directly from the chat interface
 - Receive tournament notifications and updates
 - Access player profiles through convenient links in the chat

-### GDPR Compliance
-Our application respects user privacy rights in accordance with GDPR:

-- **Data Transparency**: Users can view all personal data stored about them
-- **Right to be Forgotten**: Complete account deletion functionality permanently removes user data
-- **Data Portability**: Users can export their data in a standard format
-- **Privacy Controls**: Granular settings for visibility of online status, game history, and personal information
-- **Consent Management**: Clear privacy notices and consent options for data processing
-- **Data Minimization**: Only essential information is collected and stored

 ## Features